+(1) The ASM identifier should be provided to the PI as the first part of the binary data payload.

 7.5 Message 2: Broadcast message

 This ASM message is used to broadcast data to all stations and does not contain a communication state.
 These broadcast messages are used for non-periodic transmission of data, and access the link using RATDMA.
-Broadcast message is defined in Table 27.
+Broadcast message is defined in Table 28.